pgspider/influxdb_fdw/README.md

   - If a user wants to use an unsupported type with InfluxDB data, PostgreSQL's explicit cast functions should be used instead of define column type in foreign table directly.

 When a query to foreign tables fails, you can find why it fails by seeing a query executed in *InfluxDB* with `EXPLAIN VERBOSE`.

 Contributing
 ------------
 Opening issues and pull requests on GitHub are welcome.
 Test scripts is multiversional for PostgreSQL, works in POSIX context and based on comparing output of SQL commands in psql with expected output text files.
+Current test expected results are generated based on results in `Rocky Linux 8` and its default `glibc 2.28`.
+Test results may fail with other version of `glibc` due to string collation changes.

 Useful links
 ------------